Hanabi-Live/hanabi-live/docs/features.md

 - A note of "f" can be written to indicate that the card is _Finessed_.
 This will draw a special border around the card.
 - A note of "cm" can be written to indicate that the card is _Chop Moved_.
 This will draw a special border around the card.
+- A note of "ptd" can be written to indicate that the card has _Permission to Discard_.
+This will draw a special border around the card.

 ### Other Special Notes

-- A note of "kt", "trash", "stale", or "bad" can be written to indicate that the card is "Trash".
+- A note of "kt", "trash", "stale", or "bad" can be written to indicate that the card is _Known Trash_.
 This will draw a special image on the card.
 - A note of "fix", "fixme", or "needs fix" can be written to indicate that the card needs to be given a "Fix Clue" at some point in the future.
 This will draw a special image on the card.
 - A note of "?" can be written to indicate that the card have uncertain information written on it.
 This will draw a special image on the card.
 - A note of "!" can be written to indicate that the card have certain information written on it.
 This will draw a special image on the card.
-- A note of "blank" can be written on a card to make it look like the deck back.
+- A note of "blank" or "unknown" can be written on a card to make it look like the deck back.
 - A note of "unclued" or "x" can be written to manually remove the border that normally appears around a card when it is touched by one or more clues.
-- A note of "clued" can be written to manually raise a card and add the border that normally appear on a card when it is touched by one or more clues.
+- A note of "clued" or "cl" can be written to manually raise a card and add the border that normally appear on a card when it is touched by one or more clues.

 ### Adding Context to Special Notes